Bill-Haku/homepage/content/post/Mail_server_on_Synology/index.md

 - Public IP address

     You need to get a public IP address from your ISP.
-In my experience, public IP address is not provided to every user in some regions, especially in China.
+In my experience, public IP address is not provided to every user in some regions, for example, in China.

     If you want to know how to check if you are using a public IP address or not, you can refer to [this](https://www.whatismyip.com/) website or search it on [Google](https://www.google.com).